180g To Kg

 The ease of converting within the metric system stems from its decimal nature.
 Consider the following prefixes and their corresponding multipliers:

 This structured system allows for quick mental calculations.
-For instance, converting kilograms to grams involves multiplying by 1000, while converting grams to milligrams involves multiplying by 1000.
+To give you an idea, converting kilograms to grams involves multiplying by 1000, while converting grams to milligrams involves multiplying by 1000.

 Practical Applications: Where is this Conversion Used?